-The following issue is fixed: A memory issue occurs in the engine when the heap memory is inappropriately used.
+The following issue is fixed: A memory issue occurs on the engine when the heap memory is inappropriately used.

 V2.6.0 released on June 29, 2020

-The memory issue caused by an excessively large number of connections in the connection pool is fixed.
+The following issue is fixed: A memory issue occurs if an excessively large number of connections exist in a connection pool.

 The following issue is fixed: The millisecond-level data in downsampling expressions cannot be parsed.

 The following issue is fixed: An error can occur if you run queries to query the latest multi-value data.

 V2.5.14 released on May 19, 2020